 This post is part of the Chinese Gold Market essentials series.
 Click here to go to an overview of all Chinese Gold Market Essentials for a comprehensive understanding the largest physical gold market globally.

-An Introduction To The Shanghai International Gold Exchange
+The Working Of The Shanghai International Gold Exchange

 - iAu100g physical product 100 gram gold bar fineness 999.9